LT-IntroToAI-SY2526/assignment-0-dillshannon/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-Commiting is savin your changes on your device so you and others can see your work, and pushing is pushing the button to save it.
+Commiting is saving your changes on your device so you and others can see your work, and pushing is pushing the button to save it.
+These steps are important because otherwise, you will lose your work.

 **3. What is a repository and what does it contain?**
 The repository is the project folder to save your work